garvdeep-singh/garvdeep-singh/README.md

 # 👋 Hi, I'm Garvdeep Singh

-🎓 Second-year CSE Undergrad at NIT Jalandhar
+🎓 Third-year CSE Undergrad at NIT Jalandhar
 💻 Passionate about backend, full-stack development, and solving real-world problems
 🚀 Currently building cool projects using MERN Stack & Python
 🌐 Always open to learning new tech and contributing to impactful teams